davidc6/exploring_rust/rust-notes/concurrency.md

 Modifications to Atomics are possible through a shared reference.

-## Memory ordering
+#### Memory ordering

 There are many techniques and optimisations that processors and compilers perform to make the code run faster.
 This is to say that if a compiler sees that some code reorganisation will make the code run faster, it will do so.
-If a CPU finds a way to execute instructions in a more optimal way, it will execute them accordingly.
+If a CPU finds a way to execute instructions in a more optimal way without changing the way the program works, it will execute them accordingly.

 Memory order is the order in which CPU accesses computer memory.
 There are two ways this can be done: